 “My mind is always full of ideas, it’s having the time to implement them all!
 The Spoonflower design challenges work well for me as they give me direction and accountability with a deadline.”

 Design Challenge Tip #3: If you’re inspired by a design challenge theme, don’t stop at just one design.
 Creating an entire collection of coordinating designs can help small business owners mix-and-match patterns for a collection of products in their shop.
 Heather Dutton’s collection of floral designs featuring her Animal Print Design Challenge entry is a one-stop shop for makers.

 Did you know the Spoonflower Design Challenge is highlighted on all of our e-marketing channels every Thursday?
 That means your design could be shown to over 500,000 community members helping drive traffic to your Spoonflower shop.
-Whether it’s a spotlight in our magazine, a dedicated post on Instagram, or a feature on the Spoonflower home page or in an email, there are so many opportunities for extra eyes on your Spoonflower shop and it just requires you to enter a design.
+Whether it’s a dedicated post on Instagram or a feature on the Spoonflower home page or in an email, there are so many opportunities for extra eyes on your Spoonflower shop and it just requires you to enter a design.